Holiday Survival Guide: Staying Sane When the Season Gets Loud

 People feel connection from honesty, not from emotional choreography.

-No one loves a drop of wine more than myself — but several days of back-to-back drinking can create a dopamine crash that mimics emotional distress:
+No one loves a drop (or two) of wine more than myself — but several days of back-to-back drinking can create a dopamine crash that mimics emotional distress:

 • irritability